Sudo-BryanH/Sudo-BryanH/README.md

   - Learned the basics of Python, NumPy and scientific applications, Pandas, and some basic data science analysis methods such as regression, classification, and networks.

-## Currently Learning

-1/30/2022
-- Practice using Python and Jupyter by implementing basic algorithms
-  - 1/30/2022 Partially implemented a gaussian elimination calculator

-12/28/2022
-- Developing a program using C++
-  - Some things I learned thus far are compiling using makefiles, writing and compiling tests and the inheritance system in C++
-  - Working on a ride planner that utilizes the ideas of OOP, C++, and pointers

-- Familiarizing myself with git and utilizing version control